esoterik/ovaltine/README.md

 # ovaltine
-simple crypto utils in ruby. intended for use in solving crypto puzzles NOT actual encryption
+compilation of simple cipher code built for cryptography classes

+useful for solving cryptopuzzles!